 To keep a glass stovetop clean, first, make sure it is off and cool.
 Never try to clean a hot surface.
 Wipe any crumbs.
 Spray glass stovetop with a distilled white vinegar.
 Sprinkle baking soda on top of the vinegar.
 Slice a lemon in half and use to scrub the stovetop.
 Be careful to remove the seeds as they can scratch your stovetop.
 Let sit for about 15 minutes and then wipe with a microfiber cloth.
 So easy and such beautiful results!

 For the microwave, mix one cup water with one tablespoon vinegar in a large microwave safe dish.
 I use a large glass measuring cup.
 Microwave for 5 minutes.
 BE VERY CAREFUL not to burn yourself when removing the measuring cup.
 The steam will loosen any cooked on food.
 Then, just wipe with a clean cloth.

 I loved my kitchen floor when I initially picked it out.
 I still love the neutral tile, but the grout is another story.
 After trying many different remedies, I finally found an easy solution to keep my sealed grout clean.
 Mix 6 cups water, 1/2 cup baking soda, 1/3 cup lemon juice, and 1/4 cup distilled white vinegar.
 Mix and pour into a spray bottle.
 This solution should fill up two spray bottles.
 Then spray on the grout.
 Let it sit about 10 minutes and then scrub with a stiff bristle brush.
 Wipe with a towel.
 After cleaning the grout, steam mop the floor.

 *Vinegar should not be used on unsealed grout.

 What a difference!
 And no toxic chemicals!

-What are some of your favorite homemade cleaners?
+What are some of your favorite eco-friendly cleaners?
 Let’s share some ideas!
 I would love to hear your thoughts!